-There are also several categories of travel grants to support attendance at psychology teaching conferences or conferences with a significant teaching of psychology component, with categories for international travel (deadline: January 15), early career (deadline: October 1), and high school teachers (deadline, January 15).
+There are also several categories of travel grants to support attendance at psychology teaching conferences or conferences with a significant teaching of psychology component, with categories for international trave l (deadline: January 15), early career (deadline: November 1), and high school teachers (deadlines, April 1 and October 1).
 Additionally, the SAGE Teaching Innovations and Professional Development Award (deadline: April 1) provides funding annually for a graduate student and an early career professional to attend the annual meeting of the American Psychological Association.

 STP’s Partnerships Small Grant Program (deadline: November 1) provides funding to promote communication and collaboration between psychology teachers from different institutions.
 The program is intended to bring together individuals to engage in planned activities to promote the teaching of psychology, or to work together to think about the ways in which the teaching of psychology can be improved.

 The Conference Speaker Grant Program (deadlines: April 1 and October 1) provides support to teaching conferences or pre-conferences to fund speakers related to the teaching of psychology, and is open to any gathering of psychology teachers from 4-year colleges and universities, 2-year colleges, or high schools.